keeganhk/keeganhk.github.io/_pages/about.md

 Research
 ======
 The latest trend in the artificial intelligence (AI) era continues to blur the boundaries of different research domains and data modalities.
 In general, I have a broad interest in designing machine learning algorithms to solve various <em>3D geometry, vision, as well as graphics</em> processing problems.

-Specifically, my research includes the following topics:
+In the past few years, my research includes the following specific topics and tasks:
 * Point Cloud Processing, Shape Analysis, and Geometry Modeling;
 * (Static and Dynamic) 3D Representation, Reconstruction, and Generation;
 * Cross-Modal Learning between 2D and 3D Domains;